Last Updated: October 17, 2024

 Advantages of S Corp Status for LLCs

-The advantages of filing as an S corp for an LLC aren’t exactly the same as they are for C corporations (the default form of corporation).
+The advantages of filing as an S corp for an LLC aren’t exactly the same as they are for What is a C corporation? (the default form of corporation).
 A traditional LLC already has pass-through taxation (which we’ll explain later), so the benefits of S corporation election for an LLC come from federal self-employment tax.

 Self-Employment Taxes Explained